cslarsen/dna-traits/README.md

   * Google sparse hash map

-  * A 23andMe genome.
+  * A 23andMe genome file.
 Many people have uploaded theirs on the net for free use.
 See for example OpenSNP.

   * Python development files, if you want to build the Python module.